ShadowDoggo/sfdl_files/SFDL/Instructions.md

 Extract these to the root of your Cemu folder (where Cemu.exe is).

+Defender or certain browsers may falsely detect the executable as a virus.

 ### Linux (beta):

 Distros tested so far: Ubuntu, Mint.